-Posted 3 years ago
+Posted 2 months ago

 Many of us find balancing the demands of study with other commitments and responsibilities extremely challenging, which can impact our mental health and wellbeing.
-Sometimes we need to reach out and ask for some help or for someone to listen to how we are doing, and that's absolutely okay.
+Sometimes we need to reach out and ask for some help or for someone to listen to how we are doing and that's absolutely okay.
 This article will highlight some of the services you can contact if you are in distress or need someone to talk to.

-Who to contact during term time
+Who to contact during semester

 The Counselling & Psychological Service (CaPS)